Regulated AI · MCP · HIPAA-Grade

 stage 5 cost_report aggregation Per-stage tokens × rates.
 Totals, plus what this would cost per 1,000 and per 100,000 documents.

-Design rationale Separation by stage is separation by concern.
-Each tool's input is the previous tool's output — no shared state, no surprises.
-The pipeline becomes inspectable: drop a tool's trace into Claude, swap one piece for another, test different prompts side by side.
+Design rationale Splitting the work by stage splits it by concern.
+Each tool's input is the previous tool's output — no shared state.
+The pipeline stays inspectable: drop a tool's trace into Claude, swap one piece for another, test different prompts side by side.
 The work-order pattern keeps the demo runnable on a Claude Max subscription; production with direct API access plugs in at doc_extract without touching the four downstream tools.

 02 — A real run 4 pre-baked traces · click a tab